 - Try to play easy pieces well; it is better than to play difficult ones in a mediocre way.

 - Take care that your instrument is always in perfect tune.

 - It is not enough to know your pieces with your fingers; you should be able to remember them to yourself without a piano.
 Sharpen your powers of fancy, so that you may be able to remember correctly, not only the melody of a composition, but its proper harmonies also.

 - Try to sing at sight, without the help of an instrument, even if you have but little voice; your ear will thereby gain in fineness.
-But if you possess a powerful voice, do not lose a moment, but cultivate it immediately and look on it as the beat gift Heaven has borrowed on you.
+But if you possess a powerful voice, do not lose a moment, but cultivate it immediately and look on it as the best gift Heaven has bestowed on you.

 - You should be able to understand a piece of music merely on reading it.

-Yet always play as thought a master listened to you.
+- Yet always play as though a master listened to you.

-- If anyone places a composition, with which you are unacquainted before you, in order that you should play it, read it over first.
+- If anyone presents you with a composition, with which you are unacquainted, so that you should play it, read it over first.